msprijatelj/valk-lancer-houserules/DOCUMENTATION.md

 * In Bloodsense, replace "half of their maximum HP" with "7 HP".
   * This changes Bloodsense to more strongly synergize with Bifurcate, without directly strengthening Bifurcate.

+### HA Gilgamesh

+#### Emergency Repair Module

+* Replace the second sentence with:
+    > "If the target took structure damage as a result of the triggering attack while at maximum structure, they do not suffer from System Trauma or Dazed from that loss of structure."
+  * Change ERM to mesh better with the new Structure Damage rules.
+This preserves the spirit of the original while supporting the lack of a Structure Damage Table.